IU-IPOD-F20/map-projects-team-6/README.md

 ## Sprint 0 results:

 In this sprint, we initialized the project and received recommendations for future improvement of the project.
-In particular, we decided to use milestones and improve the project description.
+In particular, we decided to use milestones and improved the project description.
+The standart scheme of sprint procedures(planning meetings, sprint reviews, branching convention) were established.
+"Must" user stories were created.

 ## Sprint 1 results:

 In this sprint, we made the first successful commits and received recommendations for improving the project.
-In particular, we decided to use a special naming of the branches and created a Wiki page for our project.
+In particular, we decided to change a branching policy and use a special naming of the branches and created a Wiki page for our project.
 Also, unfortunately, not everything planned was done on time.

 ## Sprint 2 results:

 In this sprint, we have significantly expanded the functionality of our project and completed the tasks of the last sprint.
 This time, the recommendation included a requirement to add tests and figure out how tasks and user stories are connected.
+Faced with a problem of unambiguous linking User Stories to issues( left it to next sprint).

 ## Sprint 3 results:

 In this sprint, we paid a lot of attention to the functionality and documentation.
 The main recommendation after the sprint was the addition of CI testing.
+The prviously mentioned problem of linking US to issues was processed and solved.
+User Stories updated and extended with "could" and "should" features.

 ## Sprint Reviews